-- The Internet offers access to a wealth of material that is personally, professionally, and culturally enriching to individuals of all ages.
+The internet offers access to a wealth of material that is personally, professionally, and culturally enriching to individuals of all ages.
 It is, however, an unregulated medium with a highly diverse user population.
-The Library cannot successfully control and monitor the vast amount of material accessible via the Internet.
+The library cannot successfully control and monitor the vast amount of material accessible via the internet.
 It is possible that individuals might access information they personally find offensive, disturbing, or inaccurate.

-- Sources on the Internet do not always provide accurate, complete, or current information.
-As with any material provided by the Library, the user must take responsibility in questioning the validity of the information found.
+- Sources on the internet do not always provide accurate, complete, or current information.
+As with any material provided by the library, the user must take responsibility in questioning the validity of the information found.

-- The Internet computer equipment and software must be used as installed.
+- The internet computer equipment and software must be used as installed.
 Users are not permitted to delete, add to, or modify the installed hardware or software.

-- Users may not use the Library's computers to make unauthorized entry into any other computer or network.
+- Users may not use the library's computers to make unauthorized entry into any other computer or network.

 - Users may not disrupt or interfere with other computer or network users, services, or equipment.
 Intentional disruption of the operation of computer systems and networks is a violation of Florida state law and users may be held responsible.

-- Users may not represent themselves as another person nor use Internet access to transmit obscene, threatening, or harassing materials.
+- Users may not represent themselves as another person nor use internet access to transmit obscene, threatening, or harassing materials.

 - Users must respect the legal protections to data and software provided by copyright and license law.

-- Although the library staff is able to offer searching suggestions and answer some questions, most cannot provide in-depth training on Internet and personal computer use.
+- Although the library staff is able to offer searching suggestions and answer some questions, most cannot provide in-depth training on internet and personal computer use.

 - It is a violation of state law, Chapter 847, Florida Statutes, to view “child pornography” or “obscene material” or to provide material “harmful to minors” to any person under the age of 18.